core-wg/yang-cbor/draft-ietf-core-sid.md

 During publication of an RFC, IANA contacts the designated expert team ("the team"), who are responsible for delivering a final SID file for each module defined by the RFC.
-For a type-3 developer ({{parties-roles}}), the team creates a new SID file from each YANG module, see below.
+For a type-3 developer (SID-oblivious, see {{parties-roles}}), the team creates a new SID file from each YANG module, see below.
-For a type-2 developer, the team first obtains the existing draft SID file from a stable reference in the approved draft; for a type-1 developer, the team extracts the SID file from the approved draft.
+For a type-2 (SID-aware) developer, the team first obtains the existing draft SID file from a stable reference in the approved draft; for a type-1 (SID-guiding) developer, the team extracts the SID file from the approved draft.

 The team uses a tool to generate a final SID file from each YANG